Jeff-Bouchard/skywire-deployment/README.md

 ## Using Dmsg to connect to the deployment

-a config file called `dmsghttp-config.json` can be created containing the dmsg addresses of the services, this configuration is used automatically based on region (iran, china) with `skywire-cli config gen -b` or used by default with `skywire-cli config gen -d`
+A JSON config file called `dmsghttp-config.json` can be created containing the dmsg addresses of the services for a deployment.
+This configuration is used automatically based on region (iran, china) with `skywire-cli config gen -b` or used by default with `skywire-cli config gen -d` and must be present at the expected path - either the current directory or the installation directory - for that configuration to be generated.
+This file is included in the skywire github repository as well as with our releases.

-the following file is created manually to reflect your deployment
+the following file is created manually to reflect the deployment
 ```
 {
   "test": {